 "We felt that the evaluation guidelines provided by the state did not address technology," Director of Research and Evaluation Jean Bacon said Tuesday during a public hearing about the new state-wide standards.
 "The group felt that it was important to hold our teachers responsible for becoming technologically literate and to incorporate technology into their lesson plans.
 We see it as being part of their professional growth."

 The public hearing on the new standards and evaluation requirements, which go into effect in September for school districts receiving federal Race to the Top funds, was hosted by the North Adams School Committee.
 The hearing, which was required before the standards and evaluation guidelines can be brought forward in negotiations with the North Adams Teachers Union, drew little interest from the public, with City Councilor Lisa Blackmer being the lone individual in attendance.

 "The standards -- for teachers, specialized teachers and administration -- provided by DESE are not negotiable.
-We can add to them and adapt the language,"
+We can add to them and adapt the language," Bacon said.

 Over the last 14 months, the working group, which includes Bacon, two other administrators and six teachers, has been attending workshops, reviewing the standards and guidelines, and putting together professional development programs to support faculty and staff.

 Superintendent James E. Montepare said that while few districts have finalized negotiations with their teachers’ unions, those that have are coming out with rubrics and evaluation measures that look very similar to those provided by the state.

 School Committee member Larry Taft questioned if the definitions in the rubrics used to evaluate teacher performance were "too subjective" and how teachers and administrators would be evaluated.

 "Each teacher and administrator will have to produce evidence, whether it’s professional development workshops or showing how they are aligning best practices learned from another organization with their lesson plans," Bacon said.